usgs/wdfn-blog/content/build-river-conditions.md

 nrow(viz_daily_values) # ~250,000 obs for one month of CONUS data
 ```

-Prepare your data
+Process and prepare your data for mapping {#preparedata}
 ---------------------------

-### Categorize daily values by comparing to their statistics
+### Categorize daily values by comparing to the statistics

 We now have all of the data!
 Next, we can categorize each day's data into low, normal, or high
 based on the statistics.
 The category is what we will use to determine how to style the points for each